(631) 632-7403 · newsliteracy@stonybrook.edu

 The Vice President of MIT, Dr. Maung Maung, attended the first News Literacy Workshop in Southeast Asia in Phnom Penh in 2012.
 In 2014 he sent Lecturer La Wun Ye to the Hong Kong News Literacy Summer Institute and since then she has a News Literacy course, Principles of Journalism (following the Hong Kong model), to almost 100 students.

 MIT co-hosted with JMSC and the CNL a News Literacy Institute in December 2015 to train Asian educators.
-In addition, a the three organizations collaborated on a 3-day workshop for Myanmar journalists and civil society organization staff.
+In addition, the three organizations collaborated on a 3-day workshop for Myanmar journalists and civil society organization staff.

 Adam Mickiewicz University, Faculty of Political Science and Journalism, Poznan, Poland